-First Amendment to Amended and Restated Credit Agreement and Consent, dated as of January 8, 2016, among Allied Motion Technologies Inc. and Allied Motion Technologies B.V., as borrowers, Bank of America, N.A., as administrative agent, and the lenders party thereto.
-(Incorporated by reference to Exhibit 10.1 to the Company's Form 8-K filed January 14, 2016.)
+Exhibit No. Subject 10.10 Credit Agreement, dated as of October 28, 2013, among Allied Motion Technologies Inc. and Allied Motions Technologies B.V., as borrowers, HSBC Bank USA, National Association, as administrative agent, HSBC Securities (USA) Inc. as sole lead arranger and sole book runner, Keybank National Association and Wells Fargo bank, National Association, as co-syndication agents and the lenders party thereto.
+(Incorporated by reference to Exhibit 10.1 to the Company's Form 10-Q for the quarter ended September 30, 2016.)

-(Incorporated by reference to Exhibit 10.2 to the Company's Form 8-K filed October 24, 2014).
-10.12 Amendment No. 1 to Note Agreement, dated as of October 20, 2014, among Allied Motion Technologies Inc. and the purchasers of the notes party thereto.
-(Incorporated by reference to Exhibit 10.12 to the Company's Form 10-K for the year ended December 31, 2014.)
-10.13 Amendment No. 2 to Note Agreement dated as of June 22, 2015, among Allied Motion Technologies Inc. and the purchasers of the notes party thereto.
-(Incorporated by reference to Exhibit 10.2 to the Company's Form 10-Q for the quarter ended June 30, 2015.)
-10.14 Consent and Amendment No. 3 to Note Agreement dated as of January 8, 2016, among Allied Motion Technologies Inc. and the purchasers of the notes party thereto.
-(Incorporated by reference to Exhibit 10.2 to the Company's Form 8-K filed January 14, 2016.)
-Share Purchase Agreement regarding Heidrive GmbH between Allied Motion Technologies B.V. and palero fünf S.à r.l. dated 10.15 December 23, 2015.
-(Incorporated by reference to Exhibit 2.1 to the Company's Form 8-K filed December 30, 2015).
-60 Table of Contents Exhibit No Subject 21 List of Subsidiaries (filed herewith).
-23 Consent of EKS&H LLP (filed herewith).
-31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following materials from Allied Motion Technologies Inc.'s Annual Report on Form 10-K for the year ended December 31, 2015, formatted in XBRL (eXtensible Business Reporting Language): (i) consolidated balance sheets, (ii) consolidated statements of income and comprehensive income, (iii) consolidated statements of stockholders' equity, (iv) consolidated statements of cash flows and (iv) the notes to the consolidated financial statements.
-Denotes management contract or compensatory plan or arrangement.
-61 Table of Contents SIGNATURES Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.
-ALLIED MOTION TECHNOLOGIES INC. Bv: /s/ MICHAEL R. LEACH Michael R. Leach Chief Financial Officer Date: March 9, 2016 Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant in the capacities and on the dates indicated.
-Title Signatures Date /s/ RICHARD S. WARZALA President, Chief Executive Officer and March 9, 2016 Richard S. Warzala Chairman of the Board March 9, 2016 /s/ MICHAEL R. LEACH Chief Financial Officer
+- 21 List of Subsidiaries (filed herewith). - 23 Consent of EKS&H LLP (filed herewith). - 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following materials from Allied Motion Technologies Inc.'s Annual Report on Form 10-K for the year ended December 31, 2016, formatted in XBRL (eXtensible Business Reporting Language): (i) consolidated balance sheets, (ii) consolidated statements of income and comprehensive income, (iii) consolidated statements of stockholders' equity, (iv) consolidated statements of cash flows and (iv) the notes to the consolidated financial statements.

+^{} Denotes management contract or compensatory plan or arrangement.